Drains Cleared

 4 min read

-CCTV drain surveys range from around £80 for a minimal residential inspection to over £1,500 for a comprehensive pre-purchase survey of a large property.
-The wide range reflects significant differences in what’s actually delivered.
-This guide explains what drives the cost, what you should expect at each price point, and how to evaluate whether a quote represents value.
+CCTV drain surveys range from around £80 for a basic residential inspection to over £1,500 for a comprehensive pre-purchase survey of a large property.
+In practice, this wide range reflects real differences in what you actually receive.
+This guide explains what drives the cost, what you should expect at each price point, and how to spot whether a quote is good value.

 Typical price ranges